Cinema Studies Lab

 Screening Area

 The UO Cinema Studies Department is pleased to offer a new kind of new media laboratory, open to anyone in the university community (students, faculty, and staff) for digital editing and image creation.
 On the second floor of Knight Library, the lab is available seven days a week (and well into the night) during the academic year for students, faculty members, and instructors with the need to cut, tweak, filter, and deliver any type of project involving sound and picture.
-For your production needs, the lab is stocked with 27-inch iMacs fully loaded with Avid Media Composer (the TV and film industry standard editing software), Apple’s Final Cut X, and Adobe Creative Suite including After Effects and Premiere.
+For your production needs, the lab is stocked with 20 M2 Mac Mini Computers displaying on 27” Dell Monitors.
+The computers are fully loaded with Avid Media Composer (the TV and film industry standard editing software), Apple’s Final Cut Pro X and Logic Pro, Davinci Resolve, and Adobe Creative Suite including After Effects and Premiere.

 Lab Quick Facts

-- Media Production Software: Avid Media Composer 2022.6, Final Cut Pro X (including Motion and Compressor), Adobe CC 2022 (including Premiere, After Effects, and Encoder), Logic, Final Draft, VLC Player, Quicktime, and MPEG Streamclip
+• Media Production Software: Avid Media Composer, Final Cut Pro X (including Motion and Compressor), Adobe CC (including Premiere, After Effects, and Encoder), Logic, VLC Player, Quicktime, and MPEG Streamclip

-- Additionally there is a 26-seat exhibition screening area with HD offering DVD, Blu-Ray and HDMI inputs.
+• Additionally there is a 26-seat exhibition screening area with HD offering Blu-Ray and HDMI inputs.

 Note: If you work on projects in the lab, you must work from or save to an external hard drive because once you log out the computers automatically wipe all work.